mbookham7/crdb-2-hour-workshop/scenarios/serverless_setup/README.md

 ## Connecting to your Cluster via Code

 The resources/code_examples directory contains a number of examples for connecting to CockroachDB via your programming language of choice.
+Pick any of the following languages to build your example, you don't have to do them all!

 **/java_example**

+If you don't have Java installed, visit the [downloads](https://www.oracle.com/uk/java/technologies/downloads) site and install it from there.

 The Java example is a very simple application that connects to a CockroachDB database.
-It makes use of [maven](https://maven.apache.org), so install that unless you'd prefer another tool.
+It makes use of [maven](https://maven.apache.org).

 Build the project